sieniven/detect-objects-with-depth-estimation/README.md

 # Detect Objects with Depth Estimation

-Hello!
-This is a project I did on developing a software for detection and depth estimation of detected objects using stereo cameras.
-This software is built on ROS2 architecture that can be incorporated into robotics systems running in ROS framework as their perception capabilities.
-In this project, I have implemented YOLO-v4 Tiny model as our object detection and classification model.
+Application for detecting and estimating the depth of detected objects using stereo cameras.
+The application is built on ROS2 framework that can be incorporated into robotics systems as their perception capabilities.
+In the application, YOLO-v4 Tiny model is used as the object detection and classification model.
 It has been tested to be able to run on the Jetson Nano at ~5 FPS.
-Below lists some of the capabilities of the software:
+Below lists some of the application features:

 * Continuous publishing of live stereo-camera video feeds into ROS2 architecture (DDS-RTPS)
 * Stereo image processor to obtain disparity maps and depth maps, for depth estimation